 Deciding to pursue a legal career is a solid choice.
 After all, not only is the law a fascinating and important pillar of modern society, but it also pays extremely well and offers incredible opportunities for professional growth.

 To practise as a lawyer, though, you need to go to law school, which is no walk in the park in itself.
 Aspiring attorneys need to be disciplined, quick-witted and capable of looking at things from a different perspective – key skills that, among others, are cultivated and developed in the classroom.

 Therefore, in order to reach the summit of the profession, your choice of university or college can be vitally important.
 To help, we’ve consulted the latest rankings from Quacquarelli Symonds, Times Higher Education and the Shanghai Rankings to compile a definitive top 10.

-So, if you see yourself as the next Harvey Specter or Elle Woods, these are the best law schools in the world in 2019.
+So, if you see yourself as the next Harvey Specter or Elle Woods, these are the best law schools in the world.